chameleon-ai/transcript-tools/README.md

   - Depends on [OpenASR](https://github.com/QuintinShaw/openasr).
 On Linux, if you have the proper build dependencies installed, run `setup.sh` and it will clone and build openasr from source.
 Alternatively, download the [latest release](https://github.com/QuintinShaw/openasr/releases/) and place the `openasr` directory alongside `transcribe.py`.
 The script will attempt to find the `openasr` executable automatically, but the path may be manually specified with `--openasr-path`
   - You must manually install openasr models before use: `openasr pull <model>`
   - There is a soft dependency on [ffprobe](https://ffmpeg.org/ffprobe.html) to determine the max timeout of the transcription request based on the input duration.
 Make sure `ffprobe` is in PATH or manually specify via `--ffprobe-path`.
 If missing, a long duration is used as a fallback.
+  - [ffmpeg](https://ffmpeg.org/download.html) is required for file types not natively supported by openasr.
+Used to extract or reformat audio.

 ## Usage